The Wilfred E. Helwig Distinguished Artist Endowment was established in 1987 by Florence Lattimer Helwig in memory of her late husband.

 Wilfred E. Helwig (pictured above), Indiana businessman and philanthropist, founded the Helwig Insurance Agency in Indiana in 1928.
 During his long and successful career, Mr. Helwig energetically participated in area civic, safety, and charitable organizations, actively supporting the Community Chest (now the United Way), the Indiana County YMCA, the Shrine Crippled Children’s Hospital and Burn Institutes, the Children’s Home for the Blind in Pittsburgh, and the Penn’s Woods Council of the Boy Scouts of America.
 He was a charter member of the IUP President’s Council.

-Florence Lattimer Helwig has carried on her late husband’s philanthropic work in the Indiana community and in her winter home in Fort Lauderdale, Fla., where she is a member of the Fort Lauderdale Opera Society, the Florida Symphony Association, and the Broward Friends of the Miami Ballet.
-In Indiana, Mrs. Helwig has actively supported the university as a charter and continuing member of the President’s Council and as a major benefactor through the endowment that supports this series.
+Florence Lattimer Helwig, a native of Punxsutawney, Pa., carried on her late husband’s philanthropic work in the Indiana community and in her winter home in Fort Lauderdale, Fla., where she was a member of the Fort Lauderdale Opera Society, the Florida Symphony Association, and the Broward Friends of the Miami Ballet.
+In Indiana, Mrs. Helwig actively supported the university as a charter and continuing member of the President’s Council and as a major benefactor through the endowment that supports the Helwig Artist program.

-She has energetically supported the Indiana Symphony Series, the YMCA, the Indiana Arts Council, Four Footed Friends, and many other Indiana County charitable organizations.
-She has received the Distinguished Patron of the Performing Arts Award from the Indiana Symphony Society for “long-term, consistent active support to the furtherance of the performing arts in Indiana.”
+She was an engaged and energetic supporter of the Indiana Symphony Series, the YMCA, the Indiana Arts Council, Four Footed Friends, Indiana County Humane Society, and many other Indiana County charitable organizations.
+She was a recipient of the Distinguished Patron of the Performing Arts Award from the Indiana Symphony Society for “long-term, consistent active support to the furtherance of the performing arts in Indiana.”
+In 2000, she was awarded the President’s Medal of Distinction, IUP’s highest non-degree honor.
+She passed away in October 2015.